amnich/amnich.github.io/_posts/2017-08-18-Check-VAT-VIES.md

 In my case however it was needed to automate the check, open the web site and print it.

 What I did was:
-* query results using the Invoke-WeRequest
+* query results using the Invoke-WebRequest
 * store the results in a temp file
 * replace the href and src references to http://ec.europa.eu to show the web page later on
 * open page in IE